rdsaunders/thegreateststoryever/content/stories/sin-entered-the-world.md

 ---
 author: "Andrew Ollerton"
 hero:
-title: "Sin entered the world"
+title: "2.
+Sin entered the world"
 type: "story"
 video: 'D7LZnMHYrmY'
 order: 2
 scripture: "Genesis 3:1-24"
+summary: This is the summary of Sin entered the world
 ---

 ## Bible verse